brianstorti/brianstorti.github.io/_posts/2017-05-23-replication.md

 Row-based, or _logical_ replication, is kind of a mix of these two techniques.
 Instead of shipping the internal log (`WAL`), it uses a different log just for replication.
-This log can then be decoupled from the storage engine and therefore can be used, in most cases, to replica data across different database versions.
+This log can then be decoupled from the storage engine and therefore can be used, in most cases, to replicate data across different database versions.

 This row-based log will include enough information to uniquely identify a row,